chhagedorn/jdk/_posts/2023-05-05-assertion-predicates.md

 overlap!
 In such a case, we set `top` as type - meaning an empty set of possible values.
 IGVN will then replace the entire `CastII` node with the dedicated `top` node.

-### Propagating Top to All Uses of the CastII node
+### Propagating Top to All Uses of the CastII Node

 IGVN will do its work and propagate `top` to all uses of the `CastII` node - possibly converting these nodes to `top` as well.
 This triggers a cascade of removals which is only stopped at nodes which can handle `top` in such a way that the node itself does not die (e.g. a `PhiNode`).

-### The Remaining Loop is Dead Anyway - Where is the Problem now?
+### The Remaining Loop Is Dead Anyway - Where Is the Problem Now?

 You might argue now while looking at the code after Loop Peeling that the remaining loop, starting at `-1`, will never be executed.
 This is true because if `limit < 0`, then the Hoisted Predicate will fail at runtime and we trap.
 If `limit >= 0`, then the loop will not be entered.
 Either way, the loop is never executed and evidently dead.
 So why don't we just remove it and go home?
 Well, yes, but how?

-### Won't the Replacement of the `CastII` Node with Top Kill The Dead Sub-Loop?
+### Won't the Replacement of the CastII Node with Top Kill the Dead Sub-Loop?

 Unfortunately, no, it will not.
 Let us remind us of the fundamental IR graph property that data and control always need to be in sync.
 If data in one path dies, this control path needs to be removed as well - but that is not automatically